 Steve Marsden, DVM, ND, MSOM, Lac.Dipl.CH, CVA, AHG

-He is co-founder of the College of Integrative Veterinary Therapies and is a director emeritus of the National University of Natural Medicine in Portland OR.
-He authored the Manual of Natural Veterinary Medicine (Mosby); and Essential Guide to Chinese Herbal Formulas (CIVT).
+He is co-founder of the College of Integrative Veterinary Therapies (CIVT) and is a director emeritus of the National University of Natural Medicine in Portland OR.
+He is a contributing author to numerous textbooks and is author of Manual of Natural Veterinary Medicine (Mosby, with Dr. Susan Wynn) and Essential Guide to Chinese Herbal Formulas (published by CIVT).

 Lisa Melling, DVM

 Dr. Lisa Melling received her Bachelor’s in Animal Science from Iowa State University in 1999 and her DVM from Tuskegee in 2004.

-Jared Mitchell, DVM, CVMA, CVA
+Jared Mitchell, DVM, CVMA, CVA, CVFT

 Wanting more for his patients, he began incorporating holistic modalities into his practice.
-Dr. Mitchell’s first journey into the holistic world began by incorporating essential oils in the treatment of his veterinary patients.
+Dr. Mitchell’s first journey into the holistic world began by incorporating essential oils into the treatment of his veterinary patients.
 Dr. Mitchell has advanced training in essential oils through the Veterinary Medical Aromatherapy Association.

-He has published articles for several peer reviewed journals including the Innovative Veterinary Care journal and the Journal of the American Holistic Veterinary Medical Association.
-Dr. Mitchell plans to continue contributing articles and educating colleagues on the therapeutic benefits of essential oils.
-Dr. Mitchell is also certified in acupuncture through Chi University and is currently enrolled in their Masters of TCVM program.
+He has published articles for several peer reviewed journals including: the Innovative Veterinary Care journal and the Journal of the American Holistic Veterinary Medical Association.
+Dr. Mitchell plans to continue contributing articles and educating colleagues on the importance of integrative veterinary medicine.
+Dr. Mitchell is also certified in veterinary acupuncture and veterinary food therapy through Chi University and is currently enrolled in their Masters of TCVM program.

 Ronald J. Riegel, DVM